0chroma/node-robot/README.md

 The adapter is what the other APIs use to communicate with the EV3 brick.
 It maintains the serial port connection and does some other protocol-related tasks.

 It takes a single argument: the path to the tty device on your machine.

+I haven't tested this method, but on Windows you can navigate to Device Manager and open the list of Ports.
+There you can right-click on the device you wish to assign a port number.
+After right-clicking, click Properties.
+There should be a tab called Port Settings.
+In here, you should find a setting to assign a port number.
+You can pass that port number (eg COM1) to the adapter.

 On OSX, this device should be created automatically (look in `/dev/` for the relevant device, it should follow the format `/dev/tty.<brick name>-SerialPort`)

 On Linux, you need to pair/connect to the device using whichever bluetooth GUI/command line tool you prefer, then running the following: